Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Maximizing WestJet perks

 One strategy with this card if you can get enough value from the voucher and you travel with a family of four is for each adult to get a card.
-You get access to a 2nd annual voucher for an additional annual fee of $119.
+You get access to a 2nd annual voucher for an additional annual fee of $119 (keeping in mind you will also need to have an income of at least $80K to qualify for this card).
 Say you were able to get $200 in savings for each voucher, this is what your savings would look like:

 - Voucher savings: $400